MelodieZhang/melodiezhang.github.com/fun.md

 What I do when I'm not designing?

 ## I Doodle
 Illustration allows me to blend the real world with the metaphorical.
-I use Photoshop and Procreate to doodle whatever in my mind.
 <a href="https://www.instagram.com/menghan.jpg/" target="_blank"><image src="/imgs/passion/illustration.jpg">

 ## I Write